Learn more about the impact of our Ph.D. students’ work in South Carolina and beyond.

 Before pursuing her PhD, Mercy interned at a pediatric clinic, where she advocated for comprehensive healthcare for patients and their families.
 She also holds a graduate certificate in clinical addiction and counseling studies and has worked as a clinical social worker and addiction specialist in residential treatment facilities.

-Ober is a traditionally published author of a mental health guide, The KrazyGirl (& Guy) Parent Survival Guide: Helping Your Child of Any Age Thrive with Mental Health Challenges, and is the cofounder of the KrazyGirl Foundation, a 501(c)(3) organization dedicated to reducing the stigma associated with mental health challenges and promoting wellness education.
+Ober earned her BSW from Ramapo College of New Jersey (2022) and her MSW from New York University (2023).
+She is the author of The KrazyGirl (& Guy) Parent Survival Guide: Helping Your Child of Any Age Thrive with Mental Health Challenges and cofounder of the KrazyGirl Foundation, a 501(c)(3) nonprofit dedicated to reducing mental health stigma and advancing wellness education.

 Sarah Pace received her undergraduate degree in sociology from Claflin University, with minors in Spanish and gerontology.
 She earned a Master of Social Work degree and a graduate certificate in drug and addiction studies from the University of South Carolina.